Skip to main content

 celestia-appd start

-Now you have a new Celestia Testnet to play around with!
+Now you have a new Celestia testnet to play around with!